Market research definition

-- Are my pricing and packaging plans optimised?
+- Are my pricing and packaging plans optimized?

-These were all questions that brands wanted answered, but many found the process of data collection daunting, time-consuming and expensive.
-The hardest battle was often knowing where to begin and short-term demands often overruled a long investment.
+They all need to be answered, but many businesses have found the process of data collection daunting, time-consuming and expensive.
+The hardest battle is often knowing where to begin and short-term demands have often taken priority over longer-term projects that require patience to offer return on investment.

 How is this possible?

-The art of research hasn’t gone away, it is still a complex job and the volume of data that needs to be analysed is huge.
-However with the right tools and partners such as Qualtrics Research Services, sophisticated research can look very simple – allowing you to focus on taking action on what matters.
+The art of research hasn’t gone away.
+It is still a complex job and the volume of data that needs to be analyzed is huge.
+However with the right tools and support, sophisticated research can look very simple – allowing you to focus on taking action on what matters.

-If you’re not smart on market research, now is the time to start.
+If you’re not yet using technology to augment your in-house market research, now is the time to start.

 How do you measure success?

-You can use market research for almost anything.
+You can use market research for almost anything related to your current customers, potential customer base or target market.
 If you want to find something out from your target audience, it’s likely market research is the answer.